rails/rails/guides/source/getting_started.md

 ```

 The `t.references` line creates an integer column called `article_id`, an index
-for it, and a foreign key constraint that points to the `articles` table.
-Go
+for it, and a foreign key constraint that points to the `id` column of the `articles`
-ahead and run the migration:
+table.
+Go ahead and run the migration:

 ```bash
 $ bin/rake db:migrate